markt-de/puppet-acme/README.md

 ~~~

 *Note:* The `use_profile` and `use_account` parameters must match the profiles
-and accounts that you've previously configured on your Puppet Server.
+and accounts that you've previously configured on your Puppetserver.
 Otherwise
 the module will refuse to issue the certificate.

 The private key and CSR will be generated on your node and the CSR is shipped
-to your Puppet Server for signing.
+to your Puppetserver for signing.
+The certificate is put on your node as soon
-The certificate is put on your node after some time.
+as it was signed on your Puppetserver.

 Instead of specifying the domains as parameter to the `acme` class, it is
-possible to use the `acme::certificate` defined type directly:
+also possible to use the `acme::certificate` defined type directly:

 ~~~puppet
     acme::certificate { 'test.example.com':